Rookwood Cemetery: History

 By 1879, more land was needed and the remaining 233 hectares of the former "Hyde Park" were then purchased.
 By the 1890s the cemetery was home to several buildings including the St Michael the Archangel Chapel and various cottages for section managers and sextons.

 Originally known simply as the Necropolis (Koine Greek meaning "city of the dead"), local residents lobbied officials to have the name of their village changed from Haslem's Creek due to its association with the cemetery.
 In 1879, the villagers got their wish and the area's name was changed to Rookwood; however, before long, the Necropolis was also being referred to by that name.
-The settlement of Rookwood changed its name in 1913 to Lidcombe, as a blend of two mayors' names, Lidbury and Larcombe (Larcombe was also a monumental stonemason whose business exists to this day).
+The settlement of Rookwood changed its name in 1913 to Lidcombe, as a blend of two mayors' names, Lidbury and Larcombe (Larcombe was also a monumental stonemason whose business, 'Larcombe Memorials' exists to this day).
 The cemetery retained the name Rookwood.

 The name Rookwood is most likely an accidental or deliberate corruption of the name Brookwood Cemetery and its associated railway station.
 At the time of Rookwood's opening, Brookwood Cemetery, located in Brookwood, Surrey, England, was one of the largest cemeteries in the world.
 It is less likely that, as claimed by some sources, Rookwood was named after William Harrison Ainsworth's novel Rookwood, written in 1834.

 Railway line

 Rookwood was served by a rail spur from the main line from 1867 until 1948.
 Mortuary stations served each of the three sections of the necropolis, with a fourth at the main junction and a fifth on Regent Street adjacent to Central station.
 The railway line construction began in November 1864 and from 1 January 1865, trains began their run into the cemetery.
-It stopped at prearranged stations on the journey from central Sydney in order to pick up mourners and coffins.
-Trains ran at 9.30am and 3pm.
+It stopped at prearranged stations on the journey from central Sydney to pick up mourners and coffins.
+Trains ran at 9.30 am and 3 pm.
 The trains that carried the mourners were known as 'unimproved Redferns' There were two types of Hearse carriages used for the procession.
 One consisted of a four-wheeled van that carried up to 10 coffins on its upper and lower shelves.
 Each of these shelves was designed so it could open onto the platform.
 There were also eight-wheeled vans that could hold 30 coffins.
 Both of these vehicles were attached the back of the train for transporting to the cemetery.
 At the terminus inside the cemetery the coffins were unloaded using 'wheeled hand-propelled litters' The rail line was used to convey funeral parties to Rookwood until 1948 when the expanded use of processions by road made it obsolete.
 The stations were offered to the Joint Committee of Necropolis Trustees for the price of £1 but due to maintenance costs the offer was rejected and the platforms within the cemetery were demolished.
 Cemetery Station No. 1 at the head of the rail spur was sold to Reverend Buckle for £100 in 1951 and was moved to Canberra in 1957 to become the All Saints Church, Canberra.